darchives/RSStoAPI/README.md

 RSS Proxy exposes an API for retrieving RSS feeds, and includes caching to increase speed.

-Use cases:
-- Use RSS feeds in your client-side JavaScript (rather difficult to do without a proxy)
+**Key use case**: Access RSS feeds from your client-side JavaScript easily and quickly
-- Speed up your existing RSS retrieval scenarios with simple caching

 ## Usage

-RSS Proxy accepts GET requests for RSS feeds, and allows URL and number of articles to specified per request.
+Request the contents of an RSS feed.

 ### Direct